plopez26DPU/LBFD_Info/docs/Hazardous Materials for First Responders/HMFFR-Part1.md

 `Operations level` responders are dispatched to the scene in order to `mitigate` the incident.
 These responders may include firefighters, law enforcement, industrial response personnel, or others.
 At this level of training personnel are allowed to perform defensive actions, but, with some exceptions they are **NOT** expected to come into direct contact with the hazardous material.

 `Operations Mission-Specific level` responders are typically trained beyond the set of core competencies to perform additional defensive tasks and limited offensive actions.
 This would include using specialized equipment and performing tasks where they might come into contact with the hazardous material(s).

+`APIE` steps:
+1. `A`nalyze the incident - attempt to understand the current situation.
+   * What hazardous material was involved?
+   * What kind of containers were used?
+   * What quantity of the material are we working with?
+   * What are the number of exposures?
+   * What are the potential hazards?
+2. `P`lan the initial response - use information gathered during analysis phase and determine what actions to take to `mitigate` the incident.
+The `IC` will issue assignments to responders at this stage.
+3. `I`mplement the response - perform the tasks determined during the planning stage.
+Responder direct actions are `mitigating` the incident.
+4. `E`valuate progress - this continues until the termination of the incident response, monitor the progress to see whether the response plan is working.
+Responders should report the response plan is working, and if they notice any changes in the conditions.